Jcbnunez/biol4585j-yey2sn/Class_Materials/8.Selection/README.md

 ### Written Activity -- for 100 pts

-Submit in collab a written note answering the following question:
+Submit in collab a written note answering the following question.
+Please submit your responses in a word or PDF document with 1/2 inche margins on all sides.

 1. Based on the evidence seen in this graph, what type of evolutionary process is at play here?
 Why?
 Full points will be given for a comprehensive justification.
 [40 pts]
 2. What are potential alternative hypotheses to your proposition above?
 Why?
 Full points will be given for a comprehensive justification.
 [40 pts]